-People who submit requests may receive e-mail notifications about that request.
+People who submit requests may receive email notifications about that request.
 (In order for a requestor to receive notifications, the maintenance department must checkmark the Receive Acknowledgements checkbox in the requestor's record in Coding Definitions | Requestors.)

+Note: If your organization uses Windows Active Directory, and if you have multiple email addresses recorded in the active directory, MainBoss only sends notifications to your primary email address (as specified in the active directory).
+This may not be the address you specified when you submitted the request.

-Notification messages are sent out at the following times: When MainBoss Service receives the request and adds it to the MainBoss database When maintenance personnel mark the request as In Progress When the request is used to create a work order Whenever a comment is added to the request
+Notification messages are sent out at the following times:

+When MainBoss Service receives the request and adds it to the MainBoss database

+When maintenance personnel mark the request as In Progress

+When the request is used to create a work order

+Whenever a comment is added to the request

-Notification e-mail messages include any "Comments to Requestor" that were entered as part of the action that caused the notification.
-For example, if you add a comment to a request, the resulting notification includes the comment, provided that you entered the comment in the "Comments to Requestor" field.
-(The window for entering comments also includes an "Other Comments" field; comments recorded in this field are not sent to the requestor.)
+Notification email messages include any "Comment to Requestor" that were entered as part of the action that caused the notification.
+For example, if you add a comment to a request, the resulting notification includes the comment, provided that you entered the comment in the "Comment to Requestor" field.
+(The window for entering comments also includes a "Comments" field; comments recorded in this field are not sent to the requestor.)

-Each notification e-mail message received by a requestor will include a URL link.
+Each notification email message received by a requestor will include a URL link.
 Clicking this link goes to a web page where the requestor may add comments to the original request.
 This makes it possible for maintenance personnel to obtain additional information from the requestor.
 For example, suppose that an original request doesn't provide enough information for the maintenance department to locate the problem.
 Maintenance personnel can add a comment to the request asking for more information; MainBoss will automatically send this comment as a notification to the requestor.
 The requestor can then use the URL in the notification message to add an answering comment to the request.

-Of course, communications with requestors could be done using normal e-mail.
+Of course, communications with requestors can be done using normal email.
 However, by using comments to requests, you make sure that these communications are stored along with the request record.
 This makes it easy for all authorized MainBoss users to obtain the information; it also means that MainBoss retains a complete history of communications between the requestor and the maintenance department, in case this may be useful in future.

-Before adding a comment to a request, requestors may be asked to specify the e-mail address from which they submitted the original request.
+Before adding a comment to a request, requestors may be asked to specify the email address from which they submitted the original request.